YtvwlD/hyde-gopher/README.md

  * index pages look very meager
  * links in pages are not rendered as links
  * just HTML files and folders are considered
- * `layout_gopher` is expected to exist, but neither generated nor included here
+ * the layout folder is expected to exist, but neither generated nor included here

 ## Gotchas